OHDSI/Broadsea/README.md

 The Broadsea Methods Library container includes RStudio Server.
 By default it runs with a single user, userid="rstudio", password="rstudio".  **The "rstudio" user home directory only exists within the Docker container and any files saved to that directory will be lost if the container is removed!**

-**It is necessary to volume map the "rstudio" user home directory to the Docker host machine if you need to retain the files in that directory on the Docker host machine (see later section: "Sharing/saving files between RStudio & Docker host machine")**
+**To retain the files in the "rstudio" user home directory on the Docker host machine see section: "Sharing/Saving files between RStudio & Docker host machine") later in this guide.**

 ## Install Docker